 Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weath ☐ Severe Winter ☐ Wildfire Description of the Problem: The Township does not have a formalized list of damaged properties or property owners which may be interested in flood mitigation measures, such as elevation or acquisition.
 Maintaining these lists can assist the Township in identifying and prioritizing properties to mitigate.
 Description of the Solution: The Floodplain Administration will develop a list for inventorying system, or properties damaged by flood events and property owners who are interested in flood mitigation measures, such as elevation or acquisition.
 Estimated Cost: Staff time, Low Potential Funding Sources: Township Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 5 Benefits: Keeping a list of damaged properties and property owners interested in flood mitigation efforts may lead to the elimination of flood damage to homes and residences, which creating an open space for the municipality and increasing flood storage.
 Impact on Socially Vulnerable Populations: Collecting data regarding homeowners that reside within flood prone areas provides an opportunity to introduce location-specific opportunities for assistance.
 Removing homes from the floodplain immediately removes the risk to life and property.
 Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
 Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
 Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
-Impact on Capabilities: This action will create a new To capabilities. wnship capabil ity, while enhanci ng its current NFIP Climate Change Considerations: A warmer atmosphere means soften, including increased periodenditions may increase.
-Remodend recovery costs as a result of these events.
-Elevating structures. ds of intense ra ving structures of these events in events.
-Areas from the floodpla and decrease the experiencing flooding in will reduce the response loss of human life as a result Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F ns Protection (NSP) I Awareness Programs (EAP) CRS Category ☑Preventative Measures (PR)☐Property Protection (PP)☐Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem remains Only share opportunities whe grant funding en notified of ugh time to garner interest or rite application Wait for information from the S damaged propertion May t pe a delay in notice
+Impact on Capabilities: This action will create a new Township capability, while enhancing its current NFIP capabilities.
+Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
+Areas experiencing flooding conditions may increase.
+Removing structures from the floodplain will reduce the response and recovery costs as a result of these events and decrease the loss of human life as a result of these events.
+Elevating structures will reduce the recovery costs as a result of these events. experiencing flooding in will reduce the response loss of human life as a result Mitigation Category ☑Local Plans and Regulations (LPR)☐Structure and Infrastructure Project (SIP)☐Education and Awarenes ns Protection (NSP) I Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR)☐ Property Protection (PP)☐ Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No action Only share opportunities when notified of grant funding Wait for information from the State on flood-damaged properties Evaluation Curre nt problem remains ugh time to garner interest or rite application May be a delay in notice